-As a teenager, I chanced upon my dad in the back room at our house, where he kept his books.
+As a teenager, I found my dad in a room at back of our house, where he kept his books.
 He was sitting quite still.
 His eyes were shut and his head was bowed.
-A passer-by might have reasonably assumed dad was praying, except my father had no interest in religion, preferring the works of Karl Popper.
+A passer-by might have reasonably assumed dad was praying, except dad had no interest in religion, preferring the works of Karl Popper.
 Nevertheless dad sat there a very long time, unmoving.
 When at last he raised his head and opened his eyes, I asked him, “What are you up to, dad?”
 He waited a moment and blinked, his eyes adjusting to a new light, and said, “I was thinking, of course.”

 Goodbye dad, I’m thinking of you.